open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>filterStrategy</b></td>
         <td>string</td>
         <td>
           FilterStrategy determines how to filter targets before allocating them among the collectors.
 The only current option is relabel-config (drops targets based on prom relabel_config).
+It's important to consider setting it with relabel-config if you have a scrape job with a discovery role for example, endpoints which could produce multiple targets per endpoint.
+If these targets lead to the same metric after a relabeling step and they are assigned to different collectors, the outcome may be undesirable because duplicate time series are created for the metric.
 Filtering is disabled by default.<br/>
         </td>
         <td>false</td>
       </tr><tr>